jhembe/jhembe/README.md

 I'm a full stack developer

-- 🔭 I’m currently working on OCRMS
+- 🔭 I’m currently working on Agricultural System
 - 🌱 I’m currently learning React Js
 - 👯 I’m looking to collaborate on Web Apps
 - 🤔 I’m looking for help with ...